The Principles of Contract Management

+The management of contracts provides your company a single source of truth across all of these relationships.
 Managing contracts includes the creation, review, signature, and storage of a contract.
 The contract management process poses a growing challenge as companies mature through business cycles from start-up to larger enterprise.

 During each step of contract management, the management processes propel the contract through each stage of the contract lifecycle.
 Contracts need to be reviewed, signed, stored, and made visible to all associated parties.
 However, contract management is easier said than done.

 By necessity, a set of contracts must be written in a precise legal language bound by law.
 Since lawyers are limited and expensive, not every organization can digest a 40-page independent contract.
 Some of a contract’s information is vital, like an exclusion clause that can protect an organization from liability.
 The solution most businesses use to read a contract is manual review and data entry, where they find basic terms of an agreement and summarize as much as possible.

 Contract reviews can occur during any stage of contract management.
 During the negotiation process, a review helps in selecting the best terms for the type of agreement that best benefits your business.
 Several departments, including legal, project management, accounting, or procurement, may need information in the contract during the contract execution stage.

 What happens if a mistake occurs during the contract management process?
 Sometimes, a first name, last name, email, phone number, signature, or date can be missing.
 Exposure to liability, risk, and other missed opportunities for profit can all impact your business.
 There are many kinds of pitfalls and failures in contract management.

 The contract management process can be broken down into six key stages.

 During the contract initiation stage, a company decides to begin a business relationship with a partner, customer, vendor, or employee.
 Upon contract initiation, businesses should start the contracting process.